dresiko/media-match-homework/REPORTER_MATCHING_FLOW.md

 ### Why Repeat the Story Brief?
 Repeating the story brief in the query text increases its weight in the embedding, ensuring the core story remains the primary matching criterion over secondary factors like geography or outlet type.

+### Why Progressive Justification Loading?
+Originally, generating 15 AI justifications blocked the entire response for 3-4 seconds.
+By separating this into two phases:
+1. **Initial response (~1s)**: Users see reporters immediately with all data except justifications
+2. **Background loading (~2-3s)**: AI justifications load with skeleton loaders

+This provides a **3-4x better perceived performance** - users can start reviewing reporters, copying emails, and reading articles while justifications load in the background.

 ### Why Parallel Justifications?
-Generating 15 AI justifications sequentially would take 10-15 seconds.
-Running them in parallel (using `Promise.all`) reduces total time to 2-3 seconds, providing a much better user experience.
+Within the background loading phase, generating 15 justifications sequentially would take 10-15 seconds.
+Running them in parallel (using `Promise.all`) reduces this to 2-3 seconds.

 ### Why Top 3 Articles Per Reporter?
 Including the most relevant 3 articles provides: